Do you want to add a coupon code field to your online forms?

 To do this, simply drag the Dropdown Box field from the left-hand panel to your form underneath the Total box, or wherever you’d like to place it on your form.

 Next, you’ll want to customize your Dropdown box.
 Change the Label to “Do You Have a Discount?” and change the Choices to:

 Feel free to have fun with the text in these spots, it’s your website.
 Try to keep it clear that the options are “Yes” or “No,” but if it matches your brand, you can edit these to something more fun like “Sure!” and “Nope!”.
 That’s totally up to you.

 Step 4: Create Your Coupon Code Field

-Now that your Dropdown Box is created, the next step is to add a spot for someone to enter their discount code if they select ‘Yes’ in the Dropdown Box.
+Now that your Dropdown Box is created, the next step is to add a spot for someone to enter their promotion code if they select ‘Yes’ in the Dropdown Box.

 To do this, drag the Single Line Text field from the left-hand panel onto your form, right below the Do You Have a Discount field.

 Now, rename the Single Line Text field’s label to “Discount Code” and then scroll down and click on Conditionals.

 Next, click on the checkbox next to Enable conditional logic and in the area that expands, enter the following:

 Your conditional logic should state Show this field if Do You Have a Discount Code is Yes.